 - Key Features: National Historic Landmark

-- Façade: The Westover Plantation is remarkable for its architectural details in Georgian style, secret passages as well as magnificent gardens.
-It refers to as a colonial tidewater plantation.
-A three-story structure with its wings on either side stands as an elegant architectural masterpiece with its simple form, symmetry, and proportion.
+A three-story structure with wings on either side stands as an elegant architectural masterpiece with its simple form, symmetry, and proportion.
 Special attention can be visualized in the unusual steepness of the roof, the acute elaborate doorway that stands as a focal point, and the chimneys that elevate on either side.
+The use of brick gave a sense of permanence and was often associated with wealth and status.

-3. Royal Crescent
+Royal Crescent (1767-1774)

 - Building: Royal Crescent